 Pectus excavatum, also known as sunken or funnel chest, is a congenital chest wall malformation in which several ribs and the sternum grow abnormally, producing a concave or caved-in appearance of the anterior chest wall and sternum.
-The image below illustrates the typical appearance of a teenaged boy with a severe pectus excavatum (A) and a young girl (B) with the pectus deformity.
+(See the image below.)

-Pectus excavatum patients are considered candidates for corrective surgery based on the following criteria:
+Pectus excavatum patients are considered candidates for corrective surgery on the basis of the following criteria:

-The severity of the deformity (the severity is determined by the measurement of the chest Haller index)
+Severity of the deformity (as determined by measurement of the chest Haller index)

 The most common goal in operative repair of pectus excavatum is to correct the chest deformity.
 As noted above, this is particularly important in teenagers, in whom the abnormal appearance of the chest can result in significant problems related to body image and self-esteem.
 Thus, the desire to improve the appearance of the chest is considered an appropriate medical indication for surgery.

 Patients must be selected carefully for the procedure.
-Preoperative assessment may include pulmonary function testing (PFT) and CT scan of the chest without contrast.
-The CT scan allows for determination of the preoperative Haller index (as previously described).
+Preoperative assessment may include pulmonary function testing (PFT) and noncontrast computed tomography (CT) of the chest.
+CT allows determination of the preoperative Haller index (as previously described).
 Patients with a Haller index greater than 3.2 are considered candidates for the minimally invasive repair.
-The PFT typically demonstrates mild changes in pulmonary volumes (restrictive pattern).
-Echocardiography is performed selectively in patients with clinical evidence of Marfan syndrome and/or with any cardiac symptoms or murmurs.
+PFT typically demonstrates mild changes in pulmonary volumes (restrictive pattern).
+Echocardiography is performed selectively in patients with clinical evidence of Marfan syndrome or with any cardiac symptoms or murmurs.

-Appropriate patient selection and attention to operative and technical details minimize the risk of complications.
+Appropriate patient selection and careful attention to operative and technical details minimize the risk of complications.
 Moreover, recognizing that the ideal age for operative repair is between 8 and 12 years of age is important.
 Prepubertal patients have a more flexible rib cage, which facilitates reconstruction and remodeling of the ribs and sternum.
-Younger patients typically experience less postoperative pain and discomfort when compared to teenagers and young adults.
+Younger patients typically experience less postoperative pain and discomfort than teenagers and young adults do.

-In 2000, one multi-institutional study, which reviewed 251 cases of MIRPE, demonstrated a significant rate of complications (the overall incidence rate of complications was almost 20%).
-The most common complication requiring reoperation was displacement of the retrosternal stainless steel support bar (reported to occur in 9.5% of all patients).
+In 2000, a multi-institutional study that reviewed 251 MIRPE cases demonstrated a significant complication rate (overall incidence of complications was almost 20%).
+The most common complication necessitating reoperation was displacement of the retrosternal stainless steel support bar (reported to occur in 9.5% of all patients).
 Such displacement can include a 90° rotation, a 180° rotation, or a lateral migration.
-Teenaged patients are at higher risk for complications, particularly pectus bar displacement, probably because of the increased pressure on the bar generated by a larger chest and more rigid chest cage.
+Teenaged patients are at higher risk for complications, particularly pectus bar displacement, probably because of the increased pressure on the bar generated by a larger chest and a more rigid chest cage.

 Pectus bar displacement requiring reoperation (2.5%)